-It’s really fun playing with render engines, it’s almost like trying different lenses: each has a distinct character.
+It’s really fun playing with render engines, it’s almost like trying different lenses: each one has a distinct character.

-I have had the chance to use Arnold lately and it’s a lovely renderer: the IPR is fast, the integration into Cinema 4D is really well executed, working with the materials and the node window is really pleasant, and the AOVs are the icing on the cake!
+I have had the chance to use Arnold lately and it’s a lovely renderer: the IPR is fast, the integration with Cinema 4D is really well executed, working with the materials and the node window is really pleasant, and the AOVs are the icing on the cake!

 I think this could be fun to animate too.

 I don’t feel I want to go out and shoot lately.
 I’m still doing it, but not with the right spirit, and therefore the result can’t exceed the expectations.
 Thus I don’t have new photographs to add to my gallery.

 Recently, Affinity launched its vector and bitmap software on Windows.

 I already bought Affinity Designer and now I am testing Affinity Photo beta, which I will buy as soon as it’s out of the beta stage.
 They are both incredible graphics applications.